IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 ## <a name="sensor"></a>4.0 Service Provider Sensor Conformance

-A Caliper service provider MUST be capable of serializing and sending a Caliper [Envelope](#envelope) containing the following payloads to the designated certification suite [Endpoint](#endpoint).
+A Caliper service provider MUST be capable of serializing and sending a Caliper [Envelope](#envelope) containing the following payloads to the designated certification service [Endpoint](#endpoint).

 * A JSON array consisting of one or more Caliper [Event](#event) documents, each expressed as [JSON-LD](#jsonldDef).
 * A JSON array consisting of one or more Caliper [Entity](#entity) "describe" documents, each expressed as [JSON-LD](#jsonldDef).